BerniHacker/CV/README.md

+# THIS PAGE IS UNDER REVOVATION DURING THE WEEKEND.
+PLESEE BE PATIENT

 # CV

-This repository contains my CV and my portfolio of data analytics projects.
+This repository contains my CV and links to my portfolio of data analytics projects.
+Those links are grouped under the following topics:

+- Data Cleansing and Data Preparation
+- Data Visualization
+- Statistics: Inferential Methods
+- Prediction Models and Machine Learning
+- Databases (SQL, Hadoop)
+- R Programming
+- Python Programming

+Note that a single project might be listed under more than one topic (for example, a project might consist in data cleansing and data visualization).

-To access the HTML files, please use the links indicated below.
+To access the HTML files, please use the links contained in the md files.

 > NEW!
 (06.11.2018): <code>Time_Use_in_Finland</code> A Data Cleansing and Visualization Project in Python. | <sub>https://github.com/BerniHacker/Time_Use_in_Finland/blob/master/README.md</sub>